Burnham Park Yacht Club Bylaws

 SECTION 5.06 DELINQUENTS

-Notice of the amount of indebtedness due the club by the member shall be mailed by the treasurer to each member on the first day of each month, or as soon thereafter as may be practicable.
-If the account of any member remains unpaid 60 days after such notice has been mailed, said member shall no longer be in good standing and the member’s name may be posted by the treasurer on the bulletin board of the club with a statement of the amount of past due indebtedness.
+If the account of any member remains unpaid 60 days, said member shall no longer be in good standing and the member’s name will be posted by the treasurer on the bulletin board of the club with a statement of the amount of past due indebtedness.

-Notice of posting of the member’s name shall be mailed to the member on the day of such posting.
+Notice of posting of the member’s name shall be emailed to the member on the day of such posting.
 The posted member’s credit shall be automatically suspended together with all privileges of the club, including racing, until the indebtedness shall be paid.
-In addition, a carrying charge as established by the Board of Directors shall be added to the member’s bill from this time on.
+In addition, a late fee of 5% of the total bill shall be added to the member’s bill weekly until the payment has been received in full.

-If the member’s indebtedness remains unpaid by the first day of the following month after notice of posting and suspension of privileges has been mailed, their membership in the club shall thereupon cease and be forfeited, as the Board of Directors shall decide.
+If the member’s indebtedness remains unpaid for 30 days after notice of posting and suspension of privileges has been emailed, their membership in the club shall thereupon cease and be forfeited, as the Board of Directors shall decide.

-A member whose membership is terminated due to delinquency may be reinstated, on recommendation of the membership committee, by a two-thirds affirmative vote of the Board of Directors, upon payment of the indebtedness, the dues which would have accrued had the member’s good standing been uninterrupted, and such reasonable reinstatement fees as the Board of Directors shall establish.
+A member whose membership is terminated due to delinquency may be reinstated, on recommendation of the membership committee, by a two-thirds affirmative vote of the Board of Directors, upon payment of the indebtedness, the dues which would have accrued had the member’s good standing been uninterrupted, submitting authorization to charge their revolving credit card for their monthly bills, and such reasonable reinstatement fees as the Board of Directors shall establish.

 SECTION 5.07 PAYMENTS TO CLUB MEMBERS